sematext/docs/docs/monitoring/spm-monitor-standalone.md

  -Djava.rmi.server.hostname=localhost
 ```

-If you are having issues connecting SPM standalone monitor to your
+If you are having issues connecting the standalone agent to your
-server, you may want to add the said option to your server/java process
+server, you may want to add the said option to your application/server
-and restart it.
-After that, also restart SPM monitor:
+being monitored and restart it.
+After that, also restart the agent:

 ``` bash
 sudo service spm-monitor restart